 Research Excellence Framework

-- 100% of the school's research output was found to be of internationally quality
+- 100% of the school's research output was found to be of international quality